Descent Before Hardness: Orbit-Gap Obstructions in Exact Certification: Approximation Stability Near Orbit Gaps

-\leanmetapending{\LH{FR267}} \begin{corollary}[Arbitrarily Small Uniform Perturbations Can Flip Sufficiency] For every $\varepsilon>0$, there exist two decision problems on the same one-coordinate Boolean state space that are uniformly $\varepsilon$-close, yet the empty coordinate set is sufficient in one problem and not sufficient in the other. \end{corollary}
+\leanmetapending{\LH{FR264}, \LH{FR267}} \begin{corollary}[Arbitrarily Small Uniform Perturbations Can Flip Exact Certification] For every $\varepsilon>0$, there exist two decision problems on the same one-coordinate Boolean state space that are uniformly $\varepsilon$-close, yet the unique coordinate is relevant in one problem and irrelevant in the other, and the empty coordinate set is sufficient in one problem and not sufficient in the other. \end{corollary}

-\begin{proof}[Proof sketch] The same one-coordinate construction separates the constant-optimizer case from the state-tracking case.
-In the flat problem the empty set is sufficient because the optimizer set is constant, while in the state-tracking problem the empty set is not sufficient because the two Boolean states induce different optimizer sets.
-The two utility functions are still uniformly $\varepsilon$-close. \end{proof}